History of wine: Medieval Middle East

-The Muslim conquests of the 7th and 8th centuries brought many territories under Muslim control.
+The advent of Islam and subsequent Muslim conquests in the 7th and 8th centuries brought many territories under Muslim control.
 Alcoholic drinks were prohibited by law, but the production of alcohol, wine in particular, seems to have thrived.
 Wine was a subject for many poets, even under Islamic rule, and many khalifas used to drink alcoholic beverages during their social and private meetings.
-Egyptian Jews leased vineyards from the Fatimid and Mamluk governments, produced wine for sacramental and medicinal use, and traded wine throughout the Eastern Mediterranean.
+Jews in Egypt leased vineyards from the Fatimid and Mamluk governments, produced wine for sacramental and medicinal use, and traded wine throughout the Eastern Mediterranean.

 Christian monasteries in the Levant and Iraq often cultivated grapevines; they then distributed their vintages in taverns located on monastery grounds.
 Zoroastrians in Persia and Central Asia also engaged in the production of wine.
 Though not much is known about their wine trade, they did become known for their taverns.
 Wine in general found an industrial use in the medieval Middle East as feedstock after advances in distillation by Muslim alchemists allowed for the production of relatively pure ethanol, which was used in the perfume industry.
 Wine was also for the first time distilled into brandy during this period.

+In the Levant, the Muslim conquest of the Levant suppressed winemaking after centuries of regional prominence, and the 13th-century Mamluk conquest resulted in its complete prohibition.